 Abstract: Community has always been the center of how I operate and move about my life.
 As a child of Cuban refugees, a first-generation college student, and first in my family within higher education, building and being in community was a means of survival, a way to ensure I could succeed in spaces that were not built for someone with my background and experiences.
 I have taken these community-building skills and expanded upon them throughout my academic career.
 For my dissertation work, I am working with my own community of Cubans and Cuban-Americans in Miami, Florida in exploring the richness of our ancestries and experiences to understand how these differences may shape aspects of our overall health.
 In this talk, I will discuss the process I have used to build community as a way to challenge conventional data collection methods and how the act of building community has shaped my research trajectory throughout my journey in academia.
 Additionally, I will discuss my approach to sharing my work with my community throughout each step of the research process to provide transparency, honesty, and care to those that participated.
 Finally, I will discuss how building community, regardless of the space you’re in, can be a way in which we challenge the individualistic mindset academia often operates under.

 On June 4, 2023, I hosted the first Community Research Update in Miami, Florida at Dear Eleanor!
-This event was an opportunity to share with the wider community more details about the research project, how the project is going so far, and to engage in an art-based activity centered on connecting with your roots and ancestors.
+This event was an opportunity to share with the wider community more details about my dissertation research project, how the project ihad been going up until that date, and to engage in an art-based activity centered on connecting with your roots and ancestors.
 The event was free and open to the public!
 Below are the slides I used to present during the research update portion.
 I have also included the video recap produced for the event.
 Feel free to browse through the slides and watch the video!

 The video below was created for the 2022 Penn State Graduate Research Exhibition.
-In it, I describe the background of my research project, my methods for collecting these data, and what I hope to use the data for once the project is complete.
-I will be updating my progress on this page as I go along, therefore, there may be a time where this video is out of date.
-However, you’re welcome to watch this video as a precursor for understanding the study!
+In it, I describe the background of my dissertation research project, my methods for collecting these data, and what I hope to use the data for once the project is complete.
+This video is currently out of date, but does contain information still relevant to understanding the study.
+See above for more up-to-date information!